jarkkokovala/distsys19/project1/documentation/measurements.md

 ## Measurements

 For measuring system performance a small piece of instrumentation code was added to the client and nameNode.
 The system was timed at following points:
-1) client sends message to filenode,
+1) client sends a message to the filenode,
-2) name node receives file list update request.
+2) name node receives file list update request and has added the file in the list.

 Client code was altered so that a simple loop was introduced to perform the measurements.
 Random payloads (=file content) were generated with the python3 lorem library.
 The measuring cod is not included in the repository.